alexc-MSFT/agent-navigator/README.md

 If you’d like to improve the documentation or share setup experiences, please open an issue or PR.

 ---

+## Support

+This solution is open-source and community provided with no active community providing support for it.
+This solution is maintained by both Microsoft employees and community contributors and is not a Microsoft provided solution so there is no SLA or direct support for this from Microsoft.
+Please report any issues by raising an issue.

 ## 📜 License